-This tradition is continued today with research and campaigning on issues such as drug-driving, mobile device distraction and education alternatives for low-range offenders – all while maintaining our focus on core safety and infrastructure challenges, such as the road toll and traffic congestion, the future of transport, alternative fuel sources, and the use of blue highways.
+This tradition is continued today with research and campaigning, while maintaining our focus on safety and infrastructure challenges, such as road tolls and traffic congestion, the future of transport, alternative fuel sources, and the use of blue highways.